ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 reader.
 So what would it take to achieve SLSA Build L3 with GitHub Artifact Attestations?

-The solution is fairly somewhat so I will just summarize the requirements here and leave the details for a later blog post.
+The solution is somewhat complex so I will just summarize the requirements here and leave the details for a later blog post.
 In order to achieve L3 you, at a minimum, would roughly need to do the following things: